-A sextant?
+RICHARD MIDDLEMAN, SR. (CONT'D) A sextant?
 They have these things at the Maritime Museum in St. Michaels now?

 ONAJE slides up to the top of his own seat to sit next to RICHARD MIDDLEMAN, SR. as he focuses the sextant on the sky.

-You got to find your "true Zenith" from ninety degrees...
+ONAJE You got to find your "true Zenith" from ninety degrees ...
 RICHARD MIDDLEMAN, SR. adjusts the sextant and searches the sky.

-I know...
+RICHARD MIDDLEMAN, SR. I know...
 You don't remember?

-(ONAJE does a double take.)

-You know how to use one of these things?

-You know the sun and stars from being on the Bay?
-(Beat)
+ONAJE (ONAJE does a double take.)
+You know how to use one of these things? (beat) You know the sun and stars from being on the Bay?
+(Beat) I remember...

-I remember...
 Of course you do.

-(Holding the sextant.
+RICHARD MIDDLEMAN, SR. (Holding the sextant.
 He looks away from ONAJE.
 Tears come to his eyes.)
 This is how you been traveling?...
 All these years alone?
 RICHARD MIDDLEMAN, SR. still holding the sextant.
 Tears gather in his eyes.

-I'm so sorry.
-Maybe I could have stopped it.

-I'm so sorry William.
-I was so scared I didn't even try. (beat)

-(ONAJE puts his arm around him to comfort him.)
+RICHARD MIDDLEMAN, SR. (CONT'D) I'm so sorry.
+Maybe I could have stopped it. (beat) I'm so sorry William.
+I was so scared I didn't even try. (beat) ONAJE (ONAJE puts his arm around him to comfort him.)
 It's going to be alright Old Man.
 (ONAJE hugs RICHARD MIDDLEMAN, SR. and then pulls his head into his shoulder and comforts him.)
 We are going to be alright Old Man.
+RICHARD MIDDLEMAN, SR.